 Cut 400g rhubarb (forced rhubarb has that lovely pink colour and delicate flavour) into 4cm pieces and lay in a single layer in a shallow baking dish (they should fit snugly).

-Sprinkle with 140g sugar (I use a 35% ratio of fruit to sugar).
-And then drizzle on 70ml water* (half the weight in sugar).
+Mix together 140g sugar (I use a 35% ratio of fruit to sugar) with 70ml water* (half the weight in sugar) in a small saucepan and dissolve the sugar over a low heat, stirring it well.

-Cover with baking paper and bake in the oven set to 170c for 12–15 minutes (depending on the thickness of the rhubarb stalks).
+Pour the syrup evenly over the rhubarb, cover with baking paper, and bake in the oven set to 170 °C for 12–15 minutes (depending on the thickness of the rhubarb stalks).

-If any of the stalks break apart you can strain these through a sieve to extract the syrup.
+If any of the stalks break apart, you can strain these through a sieve to extract the syrup.
 Don’t throw away the pulp.
-Stir it into yoghurt, or dehydrate it to make fruit leather
+Stir it into yoghurt and then serve with the rhubarb pieces scattered over the top, with a drizzle of the syrup and a sprinkling of chopped pistachio as garnish.

 * You can substitute blood orange juice for the water.